jameshughes89/cs101/source/asn2.rst

 Data structures you need to know about
 ======================================

-Every city in our simulation is going to be represented by a list ``[name,infected,neighbours]``.
+Every city in our simulation is going to be represented by a list ``[name, infected, neighbours]``.
 The good news is, you've been using lists since week one in the labs.

 * ``name`` is a string with the name of the city.
 * ``infected`` is a ``bool`` . ``True`` if the city has zombies, ``False`` if it doesn't.